gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_characteristics.rst

 *
   "Implementation-defined interfaces in the PCS.
 See E.5(26)."

-See the GLADE reference manual for a full description of all implementation defined interfaces.
+See the PolyORB user guide for a full description of all implementation defined interfaces.

 *